BillPapasak/Image-proccessing---Filter-techniques/README.md

 # Image-proccessing---Filter-techniques
-image processing using filter techiniques to reduce noise and smooth images
+image processing using filter techiniques written from scratch using MATLAB , to reduce noise and smooth images.